tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

 ### Em dash
 Contrary to standard practices in English, we use a space on each side of Em dashes.
-It makes them more visible with the Trebuchet MS font:
+The EM dash is not very wide in the Trebuchet MS font used in the HTML rendition of the User Manual;
+the spaces on each side make them more prominent:
 - Providing a selection of color presets in your inputs — rather than a single color that can be changed — can help color-challenged users.